 Currently only Windows version of Freematics Hub is released.
 More distributions are coming soon.
 Meanwhile, let’s use a Windows PC.

 Download the installer from here and install it.
 The software has a console window displaying working status and a simple and clear GUI containing a map and a list for devices/cars you have.

 Configure router for external access to the computer

 Login to the router admin page (normally 192.168.x.1) and set the DMZ server to the IP of the computer to be used as telemetry server.
 Alternatively, you can set port forwarding for port 8080 and 8081.
 This is pretty much same as setting up a web server or FTP server for external access.

 Get the device ready

-First of all, put SIM card into Freematics ONE.
+If you have Freematics ONE with cellular module kit your kit, put a SIM card into the card slot.
 To do this, remove the side cover, and insert the SIM card in the direction shown below (chip side facing up).
 Push it all the way till locked.
 To get it out, push the SIM card further a bit and it will be popped out.

 Then, connect to Freematics ONE your computer by a supplied microUSB-to-USB cable.
 A serial port driver should be automatically installed.
 In case it is not, please download the driver and install it manually.

 Freematics ONE is literally an Arduino UNO connected with some peripherals in the form of a OBD dongle.
 A sketch has to be uploaded to get it working.
 We provide fully functioning sketches for various purposes so you can get started easily.
 After playing well with it, you can evolve your own sketch with features you need.